matplotlib/CZI_2021-03_mpl/proposal.md

 > Provide a short summary of progress towards the deliverables in your
 > currently funded proposal (maximum of 250 words)

-For the round 1 cycle, the grant supported one developer at 40% (Thomas Caswell), one graduate student (Hannah Aizenman) with partial summer support for her advisor (Michael Grossberg), and a full time Research Software Engineer.
-For the latter we ran a search and hired Elliott Sales de Andrade who started March 2020 for one year.
-This same structure continued into the round 3 cycle, over the 2021 year, with the two-month delay for Elliott.
+The EOSS3 grant builds on the work of EOSS1 and supports one developer at 30% (Thomas Caswell), one graduate student (Hannah Aizenman) with partial summer support for her advisor (Michael Grossberg), and a full time Research Software Engineer (Elliott Sales de Andrade).
+Elliott's funding has a two-month delay from Caswell and Aizenman.

 Elliott has focused on the maintenance and support aspect of the grant.
-We hit our target of a net reduction of open PRs by 50/quarter and are making progress on reducing the number of open issues.
-Our initial estimates of the effort per issue closed were too optimistic; while we increased the rate of issues closed, the number of issues opened also increased.
-As part of ongoing maintenance, Elliott increased automation of the release process and CI infrastructure, enabling us to make 2 feature and 6 bug-fix releases in cycle 1, with an additional 1 feature and 2 bug-fix releases in cycle 3 to-date.
+As part of ongoing maintenance, Elliott increased automation of the release process and CI infrastructure, enabling us to make 1 feature and 2 bug-fix releases in cycle 3 to-date, with an additional 2 feature and 6 bug-fix releases in cycle 1.
 Elliott implemented or shepherded to completion several mid-sized and high-impact projects including toolkit-specific work (Hi-DPI improvements, JavaScript modernization), feature implementation (3D-specific plots, domain-specific plot types), and internal refactors (deprecation cleanup, internal storage refactors).

+Hannah is making progress on her thesis and is on-track to graduate in Q2 2022.
+She has completed her thesis proposal and submitted a paper on this work to IEEE VIS 2021 (currently under review).
+We have begun preliminary discussions with MNE-Python, DeepLabCut, and scanpy to identify a biology partner to work with on a proof-of-concept implementation.
+We are planning to present an update on this work to the wider community at SciPy 2021 in July.

 > Previous progress report: